liny556/liny556.github.io/index.md

 ## Welcome!

 My name is Guangyu Li, a graduate student at [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
-Now, I am actively applying for a PhD position.
-If you are interested in my research experience, feel free to contact me! [[mail](flipped@mail.ustc.edu.cn)]
+Now, I am an incoming PhD student at the Department of Industrial Engineering and Decision Analytics in HKUST.

+Open to collaborations!
+Feel free to reach out if our research interests align.

 ## Research Interests